phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

 ## Step

-Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been setup yet.
+Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been set up yet.

 1) Follow the directions [Arduino Blockly Start Guide](/arduino-blockly-start) to start the [Arduino Blockly Webpage](http://localhost:3000).

 2) Open the [Arduino Blockly Webpage](http://localhost:3000).

-3) Look at led wire.
-Notice that there is one long wire on the led, that is the ground wire.
+3) Look at the led wire.
+Notice that there is one long wire on the led that is the ground wire.
 Locate the red, green, and blue wire connected to the led.

 ![RGB LED](/images/arduino-block/lesson-12/rgb_led.jpg)

-4) Put the led into the board and take note of where the led wire is.
+4) Put the led into the breadboard and take note of where the ground wire is.

 ![RGB LED Breadboard](/images/arduino-block/lesson-12/led_rgb_breadboard.jpg)

-5) Take a male to male jumper wire and put plug in the same column that ground wire of the led.
+5) Take a  jumper wire and put it in the same column that ground wire of the led.

 ![RGB LED Jumper Wire](/images/arduino-block/lesson-12/rgb_led_jumer_wire_ground.jpg)

-6) Take 3 resistor and plug each one into the column that the color pins of the led are using.
+6) Take 3 resistors and plug each one into the column that the color pins of the led are using.

 ![RGB LED Resitor](/images/arduino-block/lesson-12/rgb_led_resistors.jpg)